 The Single Family Residential Rehabilitation Program, abbreviated as SFRRP, provides funds (both loans and grants) for low- to middle-income D.C. homeowners to make needed home repairs / modifications.
 These funds, which are capped at $75,000 per household ($50,000 max in grants, plus loans), are intended to improve accessibility for disabled individuals and seniors, and make physical repairs, that if not corrected, would pose safety and health hazards.

 While this program is not specifically intended to help aging seniors remain living at home, it still achieves that goal by paying for modifications that make bathrooms and stairways more accessible for frail, elderly persons.

 The Single Family Residential Rehabilitation Program offers an additional benefit for seniors, in which $10,000 of a loan may be “permanently deferred.”
 Phrased another way, $10,000 of the loan does not have to be repaid.
 It is possible in some cases for an even greater amount to be “permanently deferred.”

-In addition to the SFRRP providing loans, there are two grant programs that fall under this program that are relevant for the elderly.
-These include the Roof Repair Program and the Handicapped Accessibility Improvement Program (HAIP).
+In addition to the SFRRP program providing loans, there are two grant programs that fall under this program that are relevant for the elderly.
+These include the Roof Repair program and the Accessibility Improvement program.

 SFRRP is administered by the D.C.
 Department of Housing and Community Development (DHCD).